wtsi-hgi/weaver/README.md

 # weaver
 weaver is a browser-based Shiny frontend to view internal Lustre volume reports

+**remember to update the version number in `weaver/version.R`, as this is displayed in the application

 ## Dependencies
 * config
 * Shiny